-The "Patients' Right to Transparency and Timely Access to Healthcare Services Act" is designed to improve the transparency and efficiency of healthcare services in South Carolina.
-Key provisions include the establishment of a fair prior authorization process for medications and treatments, with specific timelines for preauthorization decisions.
-The bill exempts healthcare providers from prior authorization if they achieve a 90% approval rate for their requests and prohibits ongoing prior authorization for patients with chronic conditions once granted.
-It also restricts insurance companies from changing pharmaceuticals during a policy year and mandates that health carriers publicly disclose their prior authorization requirements.
+The "Patients' Right to Transparency and Timely Access to Healthcare Services Act" is designed to improve the prior authorization process for healthcare services in South Carolina.
+Key provisions include the establishment of a fair and transparent prior authorization process, specific timelines for decision-making, and exemptions for healthcare providers who achieve a 90% approval rate for their requests.
+The bill also prohibits ongoing prior authorization for patients with chronic conditions once initial authorization is granted and restricts insurance companies from changing pharmaceuticals during a policy year.
+Additionally, it mandates that health carriers publicly disclose their prior authorization requirements and ensures that adverse determinations are made by qualified physicians.

-Additionally, the bill requires health carriers to assist patients in obtaining necessary information for prior authorization and to make timely decisions regarding these requests for both urgent and nonurgent medical care.
+The legislation further requires healthcare providers to assist patients in obtaining necessary information for prior authorization and mandates timely decisions from health carriers for both urgent and nonurgent medical care.
 It prohibits prior authorization for emergency medical care and ensures that authorizations for chronic conditions remain valid unless treatment changes.
-The legislation also establishes protocols for step therapy, requiring that clinical review criteria be based on high-quality studies and developed by unbiased expert panels.
-The act will take effect upon the Governor's approval and will apply to health insurance plans renewed on or after January 1, 2026.
+The bill also outlines conditions for modifying lists of covered prescription drugs and establishes guidelines for step therapy protocols, ensuring transparency and access to exception processes for patients and healthcare professionals.
+The Department of Insurance will enforce these provisions, and the bill is set to take effect upon the Governor's approval for health insurance plans issued or renewed on or after January 1, 2026.

 Statutes affected: 04/02/2025: 44-116-10, 44-116-20, 44-116-30, 44-116-40, 44-116-50, 44-116-60, 44-116-70, 44-116-80, 44-116-90, 44-116-100, 44-116-110